-Earlier this week, we discussed how the pandemic is forcing us to reconsider how we measure productivity.
-It is also forcing us to address how we motivate during difficult personal and economic times.
+We have previously discussed how the pandemic is forcing us to reconsider how we measure productivity.
+It is also making us address how we motivate during difficult personal and economic times.
 Celebrating small victories is one great way to keep employees on track and enthusiastic.
 Here are three steps to relish daily wins as a team.

 The first is to take time to evaluate what you have accomplished.
 On your own, this can be done by making a written or mental list of the things you did today to be proud of.
 If you’re someone who sets goals for themselves at the beginning of the day or week, refer back to these and make note of how much you got done.